Forget yachts and private jets. The new status symbol in today’s world is a second passport, or at least a second

 - Create at least 50 jobs in Turkey

 Having visited Istanbul, I can attest to the city’s successful blend of history and cosmopolitan modernity.
 It balances East and West, tradition and progress, all with an air of inclusivity.
 It’s a stunning city with something for everyone.

 - Reasons to Move to Greece: Often hailed as the birthplace of Western civilization, Greece is affordable, sunny, and surrounded by roughly 6,000 islands in the Aegean and Ionian Seas.
 It offers a rich history for enthusiasts, abundant beaches for sun worshipers, and internationally renowned cuisine for foodies.

-Greece offers both residency and citizenship programs for foreigners.
+Greece offers residency-by-investment programs for foreigners.
 To buy into Greece’s Golden Visa program, you must invest at least €250,000 (around $275,000) in Greek real estate and hold it for at least five years.

 That may prove more challenging than it sounds, given how affordable Greek real estate remains.
 Fortunately, you can spread those funds over multiple investment properties plus a home.

 Once a resident, you can move freely around the Schengen Area, of which Greece is a member nation.
 You don’t even need to spend any time in Greece because the Golden Visa program does not include a time-in-country requirement.